Undergraduate Programs in

 Geography & GIS

 Geography is a lot more than maps and memorizing state capitals.
-Geography and its high-tech cousin, Geographic Information Systems or GIS, is a blend of social and natural science that helps make sense of how our physical and social surroundings impact the way we live.
+Geography and its high-tech cousin, Geographic Information Systems or GIS, is a blend of social and natural science that helps make sense of how our physical and social surroundings affect the way we live.

-The Geography and GIS Programs are housed in the Department of Global Studies and Geography.
+The Geography and GIS programs are housed in the Department of Global Studies and Geography.

 Why Study Geography and GIS?